MicrosoftDocs/sdk-api/sdk-api-src/content/wincred/ns-wincred-credential_target_informationa.md

 Array specifying the credential types acceptable by the authentication package used by the target server.
 Each element is one of the CRED_TYPE_* defines.
 The order of this array specifies the preference order of the authentication package.
 More preferable types are specified earlier in the list.

+## -remarks

+> [!NOTE]
+> The wincred.h header defines CREDENTIAL_TARGET_INFORMATION as an alias which automatically selects the ANSI or Unicode version of this function based on the definition of the UNICODE preprocessor constant.
+Mixing usage of the encoding-neutral alias with code that not encoding-neutral can lead to mismatches that result in compilation or runtime errors.
+For more information, see [Conventions for Function Prototypes](/windows/win32/intl/conventions-for-function-prototypes).